materialsvirtuallab/matpes/README.md

 1. **Accuracy.** The data in MatPES was computed using static DFT calculations with stringent converegence criteria.
    Please refer to the `MatPESStaticSet` in [pymatgen] for details.
-2. **Diversity.** The structures in MatPES are robustly sampled from 300K MD simulations using the original [M3GNet] uMLIP.
-MatPES uses a modified version of DImensionality-Reduced Encoded Clusters with sTratified ([DIRECT]) sampling to ensure comprehensive coverage of structures and local environments.
+2. **Comprehensiveness.** The structures in MatPES are using a 2-stage version of DImensionality-Reduced Encoded Clusters with sTratified ([DIRECT]) sampling from a greatly expanded configuration of structures from MD simulations with the pre-trained [M3GNet] UMLIP.
 3. **Quality.** MatPES contains not only data computed using the PBE functional, but also the revised regularized SCAN (r2SCAN) meta-GGA functional.
 The r2SCAN functional recovers all 17 exact constraints presently known for meta-GGA functionals and has shown good transferable accuracy across diverse bonding and chemistries.

 The workflow used to generate the MatPES dataset is shown below.
+The initial v2025.1 release comprises ~400,000 structures from 300K MD simulations and Materials Project ground state calculations.
+This dataset is much smaller than other PES datasets in the literature and yet achieves essentially comparable or, in some cases, improved performance and reliability.
+The [MatPES.ai] website provides a comprehensive analysis of the [statistics](http://matpes.ai/explorer) and [performance benchmarks](http://matpes.ai/benchmarks) of the MatPES dataset.

 ![matpes_workflow](assets/MatPES_workflow.png)